AmirulOm/kosentral-docs/docs/getting-started/introduction.md

 ### Multi-Tenant Architecture

-Kosentral employs a sophisticated multi-tenant architecture where each organization operates in its own isolated schema within a PostgreSQL database.
+Kosentral employs a sophisticated multi-tenant architecture where each organization operates in its own isolated schema within a database.
 This ensures:

 - **Data Isolation**: Complete separation of organizational data
 - **Schema Security**: Each organization's data is protected at the database level